 Some of these certifications may come from organizations like the American Association of Critical-Care Nurses (AACN), American Association of Nurse Practitioners (AANP), and National Certification Corporation (NCC).

 Certifications may require fieldwork, an application fee, and a standardized examination, but specific requirements often vary.

 How Long Does It Take to Become a Nurse Practitioner?

 The estimated time commitment to become a General Nurse Practitioner could take anywhere from four to seven years, depending on your level of nursing education and prior experience.

 The time it takes to earn your master’s degree from an accredited program also depends on your starting point.
-If you already have your bachelor’s degree (be it a nursing or a non-nursing concentration), you can earn your Master of Science in Nursing degree in about two years.
+If you already have your bachelor’s degree—whether it has a nursing or a non-nursing concentration—you can earn your Master of Science in Nursing degree in about two years.